angiechili/MS1-StPetePlaygroup-wp/README.md

 The information and research conducting before starting the code consisted of:

-1)	Written communication to client of my idea for the website based on our conversations. (see document here)
+1)	Written communication to client of my idea for the website based on our conversations. (see document [here](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/documentation/wireframe-website-structure.JPG).
-2)	Wireframes for each section as per initial written structure and clients notes.       (link to wireframes)
+2)	Wireframes for each section as per initial written structure and clients notes.(link to [wireframes](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/documentation/wireframes-St%20Peter%27sPlaygroup).
 3)	Selection of colour palette and fonts to go in-line with SP playgroups current marketing flyers.